doitintl/spot-asg/README.md

 }
 ```

-The `spot-asg` can send discovered ASG groups to Amazon EventBrige Event Bus, using default AWS credentials or assuming cross-account IAM Role.
+The `spotzero` can send discovered ASG groups to Amazon EventBrige Event Bus, using default AWS credentials or assuming cross-account IAM Role.

 The following IAM Permissions are required to send results to the Event Bus